-- 2. Where appropriate, having regard to the seriousness of the Privacy Breach (based on the evaluation above), the response team must determine whether to notify the following stakeholders of the Privacy Breach: - a.
+- 1. Where appropriate, having regard to the seriousness of the Privacy Breach (based on the evaluation above), the response team must determine whether to notify the following stakeholders of the Privacy Breach: - a.
 Affected individuals. - b.
 Parents - c.
 The OAIC; and/or - d.
-Other stakeholders (e.g., if information which has been modified without authorisation is disclosed to another entity, that entity may need to be notified). - 3.
-In general, if a Privacy Breach creates a real risk of serious harm to the individual, the affected individuals (and their parents if the affected individuals are pupils) the OAIC will be notified. - 3.
-The response team will facilitate ongoing discussion with the OAIC as required. - For further information refer to section 26.3 of the Privacy Manual.
+Other stakeholders (e.g., if information which has been modified without authorisation is disclosed to another entity, that entity may need to be notified). - In general, if a Privacy Breach creates a real risk of serious harm to the individual, the affected individuals (and their parents if the affected individuals are pupils) the OAIC will be notified. - 3.
+The response team will facilitate ongoing discussion with the OAIC as required.